A COUNSELORS GUIDE TO COLLEGEDATA

 Here are 5 ways college admissions counselors can use CollegeData to help their students navigate the road to college.

-We’d like to say “thank you” to all the college admissions counselors who visited our virtual booth and to those who continue to recommend CollegeData to their students, colleagues and parents.
 To help you and your students get the most out of CollegeData’s free tools and resources, we put together this counselor’s guide for you.
 Here are 5 ways you can use CollegeData to help your students prepare, apply and pay for college.

 1. Help your students find colleges with the qualities they value most.

-Direct your students to College Match which they can use to begin searching for colleges and exploring their options.
+Direct your students to College Search which they can use to begin searching for colleges and exploring their options.
 You can also perform searches for your students and then save and email them the results.
 College Match introduces students to the many factors that go into determining college fit and lets them search 2,000+ colleges by various criteria, including:

 - Acceptance Rate